Demosthenes: Oratorical skill

 Demosthenes was apt at combining abruptness with the extended period, brevity with breadth.
 Hence, his style harmonises with his fervent commitment.
 His language is simple and natural, never far-fetched or artificial.
 According to Jebb, Demosthenes was a true artist who could make his art obey him.
 For his part, Aeschines stigmatised his intensity, attributing to his rival strings of absurd and incoherent images.
-Dionysius stated that Demosthenes' only shortcoming is the lack of humour, although Quintilian regards this deficiency as a virtue.
+Dionysius stated that Demosthenes's only shortcoming is the lack of humour, although Quintilian regards this deficiency as a virtue.
 In a now lost letter, Cicero, though an admirer of the Athenian orator, claimed that occasionally Demosthenes "nods", and elsewhere Cicero also argued that, although he is pre-eminent, Demosthenes sometimes fails to satisfy his ears.
-The main criticism of Demosthenes' art, however, seems to have rested chiefly on his known reluctance to speak ex tempore; he often declined to comment on subjects he had not studied beforehand.
+The main criticism of Demosthenes's art, however, seems to have rested chiefly on his known reluctance to speak ex tempore; he often declined to comment on subjects he had not studied beforehand.
 However, he gave the most elaborate preparation to all his speeches and, therefore, his arguments were the products of careful study.
 He was also famous for his caustic wit.

-Besides his style, Cicero also admired other aspects of Demosthenes' works, such as the good prose rhythm, and the way he structured and arranged the material in his orations.
+Besides his style, Cicero also admired other aspects of Demosthenes's works, such as the good prose rhythm, and the way he structured and arranged the material in his orations.
 According to the Roman statesman, Demosthenes regarded "delivery" (gestures, voice, etc.) as more important than style.
-Although he lacked Aeschines' charming voice and Demades' skill at improvisation, he made efficient use of his body to accentuate his words.
+Although he lacked Aeschines's charming voice and Demades's skill at improvisation, he made efficient use of his body to accentuate his words.
 Thus he managed to project his ideas and arguments much more forcefully.
-However, the use of physical gestures wasn't an integral or developed part of rhetorical training in his day.
-Moreover, his delivery was not accepted by everybody in antiquity: Demetrius Phalereus and the comedians ridiculed Demosthenes' "theatricality", whilst Aeschines regarded Leodamas of Acharnae as superior to him.
+However, the use of physical gestures was not an integral or developed part of rhetorical training in his day.
+Moreover, his delivery was not accepted by everybody in antiquity: Demetrius Phalereus and the comedians ridiculed Demosthenes's "theatricality", whilst Aeschines regarded Leodamas of Acharnae as superior to him.

 Demosthenes relied heavily on the different aspects of ethos, especially phronesis.
 When presenting himself to the Assembly, he had to depict himself as a credible and wise statesman and adviser to be persuasive.
 One tactic that Demosthenes used during his philippics was foresight.
 He pleaded with his audience to predict the potential of being defeated, and to prepare.
 He appealed to pathos through patriotism and introducing the atrocities that would befall Athens if it was taken over by Philip.
 He was a master at "self-fashioning" by referring to his previous accomplishments, and renewing his credibility.
 He would also slyly undermine his audience by claiming that they had been wrong not to listen before, but they could redeem themselves if they listened and acted with him presently.